mctinker/Map-Tasker/README.md

   The saved results of the structured search, from the Map and Diagram views, via the 'Find' command, or of the Replace preview results.

+- MapTasker_Apps.json

+  This contains a list of all Android applications gleaned either the XML file or directly from the Android device.
+The list is useed to populate the app list when editing a Task action such as 'Launch App'.

 - hidden files: system settings, run counter, last 'version checked' date, and API keys.

 ## More: [[Runtime Options]](https://github.com/mctinker/Map-Tasker/wiki/Runtime-Options)&nbsp;&nbsp;&nbsp;[[Runtime Option Examples]](https://github.com/mctinker/Map-Tasker/wiki/Sample-Runtime-Options)&nbsp;&nbsp;&nbsp;[[Sample Output]](https://github.com/mctinker/Map-Tasker/wiki#sample-output)